-The €400.0 million 4.500% notes issued in June 2015 are designated as a net investment hedge, hedging a portion of our net investment in a certain European subsidiary against fluctuations in foreign exchange rates.
-The decrease in the translated value of the debt was \$23.4 million (\$17.6 million net of deferred tax) as of December 31, 2022, which is reflected in AOCL, net of taxes on our Consolidated Balance Sheets.
+In February 2023, the €400.0 million 4.500% senior notes issued in June 2015 that were previously designated as a net investment hedge, hedging a portion of our net investment in a certain European subsidiary against fluctuations in foreign exchange rates were repaid, which settled the net investment hedge.
+See Note 14, "Debt and Credit Facilities," for additional information about the repayment of the notes.